17 Popular Java Frameworks for 2023: Pros, cons, and morePosted Nov 11, 2022 | 23 min. (4724 words)

 - ready-made UI components for popular frontend libraries (e.g. PrimeNG for Angular, PrimeReact for React, and PrimeVue for Vue)

 - pre-designed frontend layouts and templates (however, not for free — prices start at $19)

 - it takes time to master it (you need to know Jakarta Faces to use PrimeFaces)

 Spark Framework: Micro framework for web apps and REST APIs

 Spark Framework is a micro framework and domain-specific language for the Java and Kotlin programming languages.
-Kotlin also runs on JVM, and it’s 100% interoperable with Java.
-With Spark, you can painlessly develop web applications, microservices, and REST APIs.
+Kotlin runs on the Java Virtual Machine and is 100% interoperable with Java.
+Spark helps you with developing Java-based web applications, microservices, and REST APIs.

 Tapestry: Component-oriented framework for highly scalable apps

 Tapestry is a component-based Java framework with which you can create scalable web applications.
-Its focus on reusable components makes it architecturally similar to JavaServer Faces and the Wicket framework.
-Just like Struts, Tapestry is also a project of the Apache Software Foundation.
+Its focus on reusable components makes it architecturally similar to Jakarta Faces and Apache Wicket (see both above).
+Like Struts and Wicket, Tapestry is also a project of the Apache Software Foundation.

 Vaadin: Web application framework with a focus on UX, accessibility, and mobile